wiseman-timelord/MaNTella-Launcher/README.md

 Medium: max_tokens = 150, max_response_sentences = 2, temperature = 0.5
 Quality: max_tokens = 200, max_response_sentences = 3, temperature = 0.6
 ```
-- Noticing the improvements in Language models, 1 token per word? it used to be 5 tokens for every 4 letters, and 4 tokens for every 3 tokens, or something was the calculation, when we were at llama 1 stage, if I am not hallucinating, this is highly impressive advancements, but requires re-assessment of what is a "Required number of Tokens".
+- the "Offended" and "Forgiven", commands are removed, this is because, offended will depend on the model, and most likely on local models, asking for forgiveness would not have a result before the player is dead?
+So, I find these things a nice idea, but a bit naff.
+I would prefer commands like "Attack" and "Hold Back", to switch between, Aggressive and Cautious.
+Either way, it was additional weight, and I wanted the prompts to work, correctly and fast, on Q3_M Local Models.

 - a Llama 3 Q3_m model with fallout 4 dlc & ~300 mods including 512 wasteland texture pack, utilizes all of the 8GB on a single card, if you want to use =>Q4, then I suggest 12GB Gpu.
 Need to try the PhyOp Reduced.

 # Development
-- after make launcher/optimizer, then work on more files, to streamline them for local only was part of the original idea, but, I should keep that feature.
-So, updates for dropin replacement files, to upgrade and streamline current scripts, then demonstrate/push them to main, before altering stuff radically.
+- Noticing the improvements in Language models, 1 token per word? it used to be 5 tokens for every 4 letters, and 4 tokens for every 3 tokens, or something was the calculation, when we were at llama 1 stage, if I am not hallucinating, this is highly impressive advancements, but requires re-assessment of what is a "Required number of Tokens".
 - Possibly requires advance of my project for utilizing llama.cpp pre-compiled binaries for vulkan, to host models with OhLlama/LmStudio compatibility for apps, as they are not utilizing threads properly or vulkan at all, currently.
-- tuned towards local models, scripts will be streamlined, people whom use online can still use the launcher, but not the dropin files.
+- tuned towards, windows and local models, scripts will be streamlined, people whom use online can still use the launcher, but not the dropin files.
-- NExt version is "Mantella-WT v0.11.3.1".
-- Next version will also read the "xvasynth_folder" so as to not require the xVASynth to be installed in `.\xVASynth`, it accesses the config.ini.
-- The updated prompts and q3_m model seem to be able to ignore the lines starting "*", and not print out lines with "*".
-These prompts should be optionally injected into the config.ini, so as to not require the config_ini_updates.txt file manual modification.
 - The config.ini model name value should be obtained through the curl through "llm_api" key with the api, example "llm_api = http://localhost:1234/v1", in the python script to read this, then ensure this is also written to the "model" key in "config.ini", for example...
 ```
 curl http://localhost:1234/v1/chat/completions \